-Eligible projects include rolling stock that incorporates clean fuel technology; the deployment of alternative transportation vehicles that introduce innovative technologies or methods; capital costs of coordinating the Federal land management agency public transportation systems with other public transportation systems; nonmotorized transportation systems such as pedestrian, bicycle, and nonmotorized watercraft facilities;

-waterborne access within or in the vicinity of an eligible area; and any other alternative transportation project that meets requirements to enhance the environment and other standards.
-Funding levels for the program are shown on Table 15.
+Eligible projects include rolling stock that incorporates clean fuel technology; the deployment of alternative transportation vehicles that introduce innovative technologies or methods; capital costs of coordinating the Federal land management agency public transportation systems with other public transportation systems; nonmotorized transportation systems such as pedestrian, bicycle, and nonmotorized watercraft facilities; waterborne access within or in the vicinity of an eligible area; and any other alternative transportation project that meets requirements to enhance the environment and other standards.
+Funding levels for the program are shown on Table 17.

-Table 15: Alternative Transportation in Parks and Public Lands Funding Levels (Thousands of Dollars)
+Table 17: Alternative Transportation in Parks and Public Lands Funding Levels (Thousands of Dollars)

-Fiscal Year Authorization Final Appropriation Fiscal Year Authorization Final Appropriation

-2004 No Pr ogram 2007 23,000 23,000

-2005 No Pr No Program 25,000 25,000

-2006 22,000 (a) 21,780 2009 26,900 26,900
+Fiscal Year Authorization Final Appropriation Fiscal Year Authorization Final Appropriation 2004 No Pro ogram 2009 26,900 26,900 2005 No Pro No Program 26,900 26,844 2006 22,000 (a) 21,780 2011 Ext. (b) 26,900 26,844 2007 23,000 23,000 2012 Ext. (b) 26,900 26,900 2008 25,000 25,000

 (a) Includes government-wide reduction in the FY 2006 Department of Defense Appropriations Act, P.L.
 109-148.
-See page 32.
+See page 44.